affiliate disclosure

 Protecting your site is a priority.
 This section discusses how Kinsta and Cloudways provide security measures to mitigate attacks and protect your digital assets.

-Since both web hosts utilize Cloudflare CDN, your site is protected by WAF (Web Application Firewall), DDoS protection, WebSockets, a free SSL certificate, comment spam and scraping protection, bruteforce, bots and malicious traffic, etc.
+Since both web hosts utilize Cloudflare CDN, your site is protected by a WAF (Web Application Firewall), DDoS protection, WebSockets, a free SSL certificate, comment spam and scraping protection, brute-force protection, bot and malicious traffic protection, etc.

 Kinsta is fully managed; it handles automatic updates of plugins, themes, and WordPress core at no extra cost.
-Cloudways also has automatic Safe Updates, but you must pay a small fee ($3/month for under 5 sites, $2/month for 6 sites upward) to enable the add-on.
+Cloudways also offers automatic Safe Updates, but you must pay a small fee ($3/month for up to 5 sites, $2/month for 6 sites or more) to enable the add-on.

 Malware removal services are free at Kinsta.
 The support team will clean your site of malware infections at no cost.
-Cloudways malware add-on scans, protects, and removes infections automatically, but it’s not free like Kinsta.
+Cloudways’ malware add-on scans, protects, and removes infections automatically, but it’s not free, unlike Kinsta.
 The price starts at $4 monthly; the more sites you activate, the lower the price.

 Cloudways uses other security tools, such as Fail2ban, Imunify 360 (for server-level firewall), regular security patches and base software updates, a vulnerability scanner with PatchStack, IP management, etc.

-Kinsta and Cloudways provide advanced monitoring tools (New Relic) to analyze server and application health efficiently.
+Kinsta and Cloudways provide advanced monitoring tools (New Relic) to efficiently analyze server and application health.
 You can track traffic, cache, resource usage, CDN bandwidth, access error logs, and more.
 Kinsta has its own free APM (Application Performance Monitoring).

-SFTP/SSH, Git, and WP-CLI are all available on Kinsta and Cloudways platforms, allowing developers to manage developments, automate tasks, and deploy changes without hassle.
+SFTP/SSH, Git, and WP-CLI are all available on Kinsta and Cloudways platforms, allowing developers to manage development, automate tasks, and deploy changes without hassle.

-You can switch PHP versions at the server level and update to the most current version anytime.
+You can switch PHP versions at the server level and update to the latest version at any time.
 You can also upgrade and downgrade to older versions of PHP.
 This gives you control over which version works best for your specific development.

 Overall, Cloudways and Kinsta have sufficient web security features.
 They ensure your site is secure from hackers and guarantee 99.9% availability.